LadyDev54/real-world-nuxt/README.md

 - Discover best practices by analyzing what experienced teams actually do in production
 - Search for specific Nuxt features or module usage across all projects at once

+### Storing Your Analyses

+We've included an `analyses/` directory for you to store your own analysis documents:

+- This directory is **git ignored** - your analysis files won't be committed or show up in pull requests
+- Store markdown files, notes, code reviews, or any other documentation here
+- Safe space for personal observations, learning notes, or work-in-progress research
+- Keeps your workspace clean without cluttering the repository

+Example: `analyses/movies-playwright-e2e-analysis.md` or `analyses/authentication-patterns.md`

 ## Contributing

 Contributions are welcome!
 If you know of a great open source Nuxt application, please: